-On 27 March 2019, the 2019 Tax Reform Act was approved by the Diet, and, on 29 March 2019, the 2019 Tax Reform Act, the Enforcement Orders, and Regulations were promulgated, which are effective for corporate tax years ending on or after 1 April 2019, in principle.
-The 2019 Tax Reform Act provides for tax measures to promote investment in innovation and to encourage investment by small to medium size enterprises (SMEs) in improving business productivity.
+On 27 March 2020, the 2020 Tax Reform Act was approved by the Diet, and, on 31 March 2020, the 2020 Tax Reform Act, the Enforcement Orders, and Regulations were promulgated, which are effective for corporate tax years beginning on or after 1 April 2020, in principle.

 On 1 January 2019, the MLI entered into force for Japan.
-As of 1 July 2019, 15 jurisdictions, which are among the Japanese covered convention, deposited the instrument of ratification, acceptance, or approval of the Convention, and for 12 jurisdictions, the MLI entered into force.
+As of 1 January 2021, 29 jurisdictions, which are among the Japanese covered convention, deposited the instrument of ratification, acceptance, or approval of the Convention, and the MLI entered into force for 27 jurisdictions.

 From 1 October 2019, the multiple consumption tax rates system was introduced.
 Transitional book-keeping measures are in place for the four-year period until 1 October 2023, when an invoicing method will be introduced.